jiajingchen/bst260final-project-house-price/index.md

 - Stepwise selections

+Stepwise Selection combines elements of both forward selection and backward elimination, allow us either to remove covariates from our previous model or add back in covariates that we had previously eliminated from our model, and in this sense, giving us chances to consider all possible subsets of the pool of explanatory variables and find the model that best fits the data according to some prespecified criterion, such as AIC(Akaike Information Criterion), BIC(Bayesian Information Criterion), and adjusted R square.

+- Lowess Anlaysis

+LOWESS (Locally Weighted Scatterplot Smoothing), or LOESS (Locally Weighted Smoothing), is often applied in regression analysis that creates a smooth line through a scatter plot.
+It is especially helpful when detecting nonlinear relationship between variables and predicting trends.
+In our study, LOWESS was first used to detect potential nonlinear associations between variables and sale prices.
+Since it performed the best results compared to other smoothing methods, we then used it to predict prices after PCA preprocessing.

 - Principal component analysis

 Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components [1].